 Yes – with CoinJar Instant Buy you can buy ETH using any UK-issued Visa or Mastercard.
 We also offer support for Apple Pay and Google Pay.

 The price of ETH in GBP is determined by the international Ethereum market – basically, the price to be found on cryptocurrency exchanges in the UK and all around the world.
-These prices tend to be the same (or very close) because any differences are smoothed out by arbitrage traders that buy at one exchange and sell at another.

 Smart contracts are Ethereum’s key innovation over Bitcoin.
 In essence, smart contracts let you create agreements between parties or layers of code that are automatically executed when certain conditions are met.
 By using smart contracts, developers have built the vast and growing ecosystem of decentralised apps (dApps) increasingly being referred to as web3.